lustre-labs/lustre/examples/01-basics/01-hello-world/README.md

 ## Running the Example

-This example and all the others in this repository use Lustre's [dev tools](https://hex.pm/packages/lustre_dev_tools) package to build and run the app.
+This example and all the others in this repository (except the server examples) use Lustre's [dev tools](https://hex.pm/packages/lustre_dev_tools) package to build and run the app.
 Just run:

 ```bash
 gleam run -m lustre/dev start